sherwinee/tp/docs/UserGuide.md

 #### CSV Format
 * The first row must be the header: `Name,Phone,Email,Address,Role,Tags`.
-* Each subsequent row represents one contact
+* Each subsequent row represents one contact.
-* Tags are optional and can be separated by commas or semicolons
+* Tags are optional and can be separated by commas or semicolons.

 Example:<br>
 ```